mfvanek/pg-index-health-sql/CONTRIBUTING.md

        psui.indexrelid::regclass::text as index_name,
    ```
 4. All query results must be ordered in some way.
+5. All queries must have a brief description.
+   Links to documentation or articles with detailed descriptions are welcome.
+6. Name of the sql-file with query must correspond to diagnostic name in [Java project](https://github.com/mfvanek/pg-index-health).
-5. Do not forget to update `README.md`.
+7. Do not forget to update `README.md`.